lupyuen/remote-bl602/README.md

 This script runs on a Linux Single-Board Computer (SBC) to automagically Flash and Test BL602, with the Latest Daily Build of Apache NuttX OS.

+The script sends the "`lorawan_test`" command to BL602 after booting, to test the LoRaWAN Stack.

 See [scripts/test.sh](scripts/test.sh)

 NuttX Daily Builds are done by GitHub Actions. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/master/.github/workflows/bl602.yml)